genrnd/soc-aes-accel/README.md

 -----

  * `aes-crypto-api-iface.c` -- the driver source code
- * `socfpga_cyclone5_etln.dts` -- sample DTS file containing decription of
+ * `socfpga_cyclone5_etln.dts` -- sample DTS file containing description of
    platform device handled by the driver

 BUILD
 -----

-Building the module is straingtforward:
+This project is built with the command commonly used for building kernel
+modules:

 ```shell
 make KDIR=path/to/prebuilt/kernel
 ```

-KDIR must contain a path to kernel sources.
+Here KDIR is the directory containing the kernel sources.

 In addition, one may want to pass `CROSS_COMPILE` parameter to `make` to change cross compilation toolchain prefix.
 The default `CROSS_COMPILE` value is